How to Format Cell in Excel Application?

 2. Hidden: Hidden cells are not visible in the worksheet, but they can still contain data.
 This option allows you to hide sensitive information from view.
 Keep in mind that it doesn’t provide robust security, as hidden cells can be easily unhidden by someone with access to the spreadsheet.

 Locking cells or hiding formulas in Excel does not take effect until you protect the worksheet.
-Excel allows you to set specific cell protections, such as locking cells to prevent editing, and hiding formulas to keep them confidential or to simplify the view.
+Excel allows you to set specific cell protections, such as locking cells to prevent editing and hiding formulas to keep them confidential or to simplify the view.
 However, these protections remain inactive until you explicitly protect the entire worksheet.

 To activate these protections, you need to go to the “Review” tab in Excel and use the “Protect Sheet” option.
 This action ensures that the cell locking and formula hiding settings you’ve configured are enforced.
 Once the worksheet is protected, users can only edit or view cells based on the permissions you’ve set, including locked cells and hidden formulas.